Cosmological principle: Observations

 Although the universe is inhomogeneous at smaller scales, according to the ΛCDM model it ought to be isotropic and statistically homogeneous on scales larger than 250 million light years.
-However, recent findings have suggested that violations of the cosmological principle exist in the universe and thus have called the ΛCDM model into question, with some authors suggesting that the cosmological principle is now obsolete and the Friedmann–Lemaître–Robertson–Walker metric breaks down in the late universe.
+However, recent findings (the Axis of Evil for example) have suggested that violations of the cosmological principle exist in the universe and thus have called the ΛCDM model into question, with some authors suggesting that the cosmological principle is now obsolete and the Friedmann–Lemaître–Robertson–Walker metric breaks down in the late universe.

 Violations of isotropy

 The cosmic microwave background (CMB) is predicted by the ΛCDM model to be isotropic, that is to say that its intensity is about the same whichever direction we look at.
-However, recent findings have called the cosmological principle in ΛCDM model into question.
-Data from the Planck Mission shows hemispheric bias in 2 respects: one with respect to average temperature (i.e. temperature fluctuations), the second with respect to larger variations in the degree of perturbations (i.e. densities).
-The European Space Agency (the governing body of the Planck Mission) has concluded that these anisotropies are, in fact, statistically significant and can no longer be ignored.
-Furthermore, evidence from galaxy clusters, quasars, and type Ia supernovae suggests that isotropy is violated on large scales.

-Nevertheless, some authors say that the universe around Earth is isotropic at high significance by studies of the cosmic microwave background temperature maps.
+Data from the Planck Mission shows hemispheric bias in two respects: one with respect to average temperature (i.e. temperature fluctuations), the second with respect to larger variations in the degree of perturbations (i.e. densities).
+The collaboration noted that these features are not strongly statistically inconsistent with isotropy.
+Some authors say that the universe around Earth is isotropic at high significance by studies of the cosmic microwave background temperature maps.
+There are however claims of isotropy violations from galaxy clusters, quasars, and type Ia supernovae.

 Violations of homogeneity

 The cosmological principle implies that at a sufficiently large scale, the universe is homogeneous.
-Based on N-body simulations in a ΛCDM universe, Yadav and his colleagues showed that the spatial distribution of galaxies is statistically homogeneous if averaged over scales of 260/h Mpc or more.
+Based on N-body simulations in a ΛCDM universe, Jaswant Yadav and his colleagues showed that the spatial distribution of galaxies is statistically homogeneous if averaged over scales of 260/h Mpc or more.

 A number of observations have been reported to be in conflict with predictions of maximal structure sizes: